sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 #### Easily export traces using OpenTelemetry

-[OpenTelemetry (OTEL)](https://opentelemetry.io/) is an open specification for exporting observability data into a user’s preferred systems.
-We aim to make OpenTelemetry the default way to quickly and easily export observability data from Sourcgraph, starting with tracing in Sourcegraph 4.0.
+[OpenTelemetry (OTEL)]((https://opentelemetry.io/)) is an open specification for exporting observability data.
+We’ve added OpenTelemetry support in Sourcegraph 4.0 so you can easily export tracing data from Sourcegraph into your preferred observability solution.
 This is a breaking change as we now require you to export tracing with the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/).
 This is deployed by default in all Sourcegraph deployment methods and replaces the Jaeger agents and collectors that was previously the default.

 <a href="https://docs.sourcegraph.com/admin/observability/opentelemetry" className="tw-not-italic tw-flex tw-items-center tw-mb-sm">Docs<OpenInNewIcon className="tw-ml-xxs" size={18} /></a>